aaronbloomfield/pdr/labs/lab02/lab02.md

 ### Code Description ###

-Linked lists are described on the online [Readings](../../docs/readings.html).
+Linked lists are described in the online [Readings](../../docs/readings.html).

-The code in the book implements singly linked lists using a dummy header node.  **You should implement your doubly linked list with dummy nodes as well** (not doing so will result in point deduction).
+You will be implementing a doubly linked list, and you will be using "dummy" nodes as well.
 You will want two dummy nodes -- **one for the head** and **one for the tail**.
 A benefit of doing your implementation using dummy nodes is that there are fewer special cases to check for -- for example you never have to update the head pointer on an insertBefore() or a remove() -- the head pointer always points to the dummy header node.
 A dummy tail pointer would help out in the same respect.
 The downside is that you use two extra "empty" nodes.
-The book describes these issues on page 84.

 For this lab you will need to implement three classes: